schmidt74/chiral_scaling_fit/README.md

 ## Readme
-This is an exercise on chiral scaling fits.
+This is an exercise on universal scaling fits.
 We fit the scaling function of the order parameter f_G(z) to data of the chiral condensate in (2+1)-flavor QCD.
 The fit uses the Shofield parametrization [1] of the scaling function.
 The data that is published with this repository was used in [2] and has been published in the corresponding supplemental meatrieal [3].